 Never, as it turns out.

-The script called for a quixotic maniac and a maniac he shall be.
+The script called for an over-the-top quixotic maniac and a maniac he shall remain.

 In truth, Fifield is only the worst of an entire crew of jerks who bitch and snipe at each other to pass for character development (like in the Alien rip-offs of Fred Olen Ray [HYBRID] or Jeff Leroy's ALIEN 3000) and everyone chooses to be a salty pain in the ass to the robot David.
 You know, the one entity that keeps them all alive?
 That one.
 Why everyone wants to be such acidic douchebags is never explained.

 David the bot, meanwhile, decides to wreck the mission by intentionally infecting a crew member with ..."something", and allowing the person to suffer the unknown consequences and possibly infect others.
-What David's point in that (Ash had a point) is never explained.
+What David's point in all that is, is never explained (Ash had a solid point, and because he did, that made him way scarier).

 A Mutant Zombie!